marmelab/react-admin/docs/NextJs.md

 React-admin supports both ways.

 ## Create a Next.js application

-Let's start by creating a new Next.js project called next-admin.
+Use the `create-next-app` package to create a new Next.js project called `next-admin`.

 ```bash
 npx create-next-app@latest
 ```

 A prompt will asks you some questions, feel free to choose answers according to your needs.
-To easily bootstap the `<Admin>` application, regardless of Next.js router system (eg: Pages Router or App router), we will choose to create a `src` folder :
+This tutorial assumes you're using an `src` folder, so answer 'Yes' to the 5th question.
+As for the App Router, you can choose to use it or not, this tutorial will explain how to use both.

 ![Install Next.js with command line](./img/install-next-js-command-line.png)